LukeSutton0/react-experimenting/README.md

 TODO: create up to date docker image.

 ## Usage and Details

+Use "npm run dev" from the terminal in the base directory to start the webapp.

 Once you have the webapp working feel free to browse the different sections and try the interactable buttons.